 - § (1) The characteristic sign of the Red Cross is a red cross resting on a white background.

 (2) The emblem of the Red Cross is red cross resting on a rounded white background with the rounded inscription, “Magyar Vöröskereszt”.

-(3) The sign and emblem mentioned in paragraphs (1), and (2) respectively, together with the designation, (hereinafter together called emblem) may only be used in times of peace or war, beside the Red Cross, by health formations and institutions specified in international treaties and may only be used for the protection or designation of the staff and equipment of the previously mentioned.
+(3) The sign and emblem mentioned in paragraphs (1), and (2) respectively, together with the designation, (hereinafter together called emblem) may only be used in times of peace or war, Besides the Red Cross, the emblem may be used by health formations and institutions specified in international treaties and may only be used for the protection or designation of the staff and equipment of the previously mentioned.

 (4) The Red Cross in times of peace, may, exceptionally – for objectives specified in international treaties – allow the use of the emblem, and the use of all signs and designations imitating it, for the use of private individuals or organisations which under paragraph (3) would not be authorised to use it.

 (5) Use of the emblem apart from the ways specified in paragraphs (3) and (4) constitutes – as specified in a separate provision of the law – a summary offence.